 Q) Yogurt– I bought a used Euro Cuisine maker.
-Consistency of store bought yogurt if you use whole milk which i can get in returnable glass.
+Consistency of store-bought yogurt if you use whole milk, which I can get in the returnable glass.
 Improvement of quality of life: yes.
 Tastes great!

 Compost means waste won’t decompose into methane in the landfill.
 It will also rebuild your soil (as long as you don’t use chemical fertilizers that will kill the microbe ecosystem in your soil.)
 It will also retain more water during floods.
 It will also make your flowers and vegetables more attractive.

 AVOID Try and think if you really need what you are about to buy.
 Does your child need one more toy?